Verpous/mscripts/README.md

 `bash mgrep.sh -l home "george lucas" writer director`

-What's happening here is that mgrep will only look for George Lucas in the files 'writer.txt', 'director.txt' in the category 'home'.
-The '.txt' can be optionally omitted so you can simply write crew types.
+What's happening here is that mgrep will only look for George Lucas in the files "writer.txt", "director.txt" in the category "home".
+The ".txt" can be optionally omitted so you can simply write crew types.
 You can also give mgrep a full path to a file even outside of any category, like:

 `bash mgrep.sh "george lucas" ~/Desktop/cast.txt`